publicocean0/bindep/README.md

-  "defaults":{ // you can remove if empty "enablePreprocessor":true,// default is false "preprocessorContext":{"c":4},//default context for preprocessor "submodules":{"filedetector":["image"]},	//submodules used in the dependencies "modules":['preview'] // default modules used in the current bower component },
+  "defaults":{ // you can remove if empty "enablePreprocessor":true,// default is false "preprocessorContext":{"c":4},//default context for preprocessor "components":{ // this part override component definition "modules":{
+"filedetector":["image"]
+}
+},	//submodules used in the dependencies "modules":['preview'] // default modules used in the current bower component },
   "modules":{ // you can remove if empty